viktorvano/STM32-Bootloader/README.md

 This Java application uses a JRE to run.
 It can run on any OS (Windows, Linux or Mac).
-Executable JAR file can be downloader here:
+Executable JAR file can be downloaded here:
 https://github.com/viktorvano/STM32-Bootloader/blob/master/STM32Flasher/out/artifacts/STM32Flasher_jar/STM32Flasher.jar?raw=true

 If you have flashed the bootloader into the STM32, you can use this STM32 Flasher to flash those app examples, or your own apps.